tk0miya/sphinxjp.tk0miya/README.rst

 ::

-   .. flickr_search:: marriage
+   .. flickr-search:: marriage

 random
 ------------

-flickr_search put only a first image.
+flickr-search put only a first image.
 You can set `:random:` as option to put a randomized image.

 ::

-   .. flickr_search:: marriage
+   .. flickr-search:: marriage
       :random:

 license